rvsrnvsn/ICML2019/README.md

 + How far can we push "model-free" RL?
   - Problems of data inefficiency, gradient variance, exploration vs. exploitation tradeoff
-  - Developed deep deterministic off-policy gradients (DD-OPG) to incorporate data-efficient sample reuse, lowe-noise deterministic rollouts, with lengthscale in action space as the only model assumption
+  - Developed deep deterministic off-policy gradients (DD-OPG) to incorporate data-efficient sample reuse, low-noise deterministic rollouts, with lengthscale in action space as the only model assumption
 + Poster 44